 "Streaming video" (or VOD, Video On Demand) refers to video (like a movie) which is delivered to an end-user upon request (demand) over the Internet in a continuous transmission or stream.
 Typically, the video is viewed in real time, but it may also be capable of being downloaded for later viewing.
 When a subscription fee is charged (like Netflix), this delivery mechanism is called SVOD, Subscription Video On Demand.
 If you make the purchases one at a time (like iTunes), it is called TVOD, Transactional Video On Demand.
 Another interesting piece of terminology is vMVPD, virtual Multichannel Video Programming Distributor; e.g., pay-TV services that are only available via broadband connections (Sling TV is an example).
-These methods of delivery are different from over-the-air, cable, or satellite television, or a video on disc (DVD or Blu-ray).
-You can learn about these alternative methods of delivery on our Television or DVDs web pages.
+These methods of delivery are different from over-the-air, cable, or satellite television, or a video on disc (DVD or Blu-ray), which you can learn about on our Television or DVDs web pages.
 Globally, there are over 1 billion video subscriptions, an increase of over 25% during 2020.
 If you are exploring "cutting the cord," see our article entitled Cord-Cutting Options Supporting Audio Description.
 LAST UPDATED: Apr 30, 2021.

 Many new TV sets (calling themselves Smart TVs) and cable boxes offer Internet access with built-in access to multiple streaming services.
-Alternatively, you may purchase a number of devices which plug into a TV input port (an HDMI connector), and from there you switch the input to that port, answer setup questions one time to connect to your wireless internet, possibly download one or more free apps, and then access the services listed below through this new device and its own remote.
-On some TVs, the device is actually built-in.
+Alternatively, you may purchase a number of devices which plug into your TV's input port (HDMI connector), and from there you switch the input to that port, answer setup questions one time to connect to your wireless internet, possibly download one or more free apps, and then access the streaming services listed on this page through this new device and its own remote.
 While there may be a few other similar devices, here is a list of the most popular ones:

 |Service||Description of Offering||Examples|